 An electronic informed consent (eConsent or eICF) is a principle in clinical research that a patient should have sufficient information before making their own free decisions about their medical care and participate in clinical research.
-Using electronic medium to manage informed consents makes the researchers job easy and is also recommended by the regulatory authorities.
+Using electronic medium to manage informed consents makes the researchers job easy and regulatory authorities also recommend using eICF.

 Did you know?
-As per a survey, 35% of prospective participants said that they did not enroll in a clinical trial due to a lack of understanding of the long paper ICF.
+As per a survey, 35% of prospective participants said that they did not enroll in a clinical trial due to a lack of understanding of the long paper informed consent forms.
 This indicates that there is a need for the improvement of the informed consent process.

 The informed consent process is essential to the ethical conduct of clinical trials on new medicinal products and devices.
 As a result, researchers have attempted to make the IC process more engaging and informative.